 I drew the star by hand on the duck cloth with a pencil.
-Next make a cardboard guide of the star by drawing the star using the stencil on a small piece of cardboard.
-Cut it out and use it to cut out the star with scissor on gold shiny fabric.
+Next, make a cardboard guide of the star by drawing the star using the stencil on a small piece of cardboard.
+Cut it out and use it to cut out the star with scissors on gold shiny fabric.
 Repeat for each tree.

 Center your duck cloth with painted tree over the embroidery hoop.
 Apply the top hoop and tighten the lock.
 Turn the hoop over and trim off excess fabric from the hoop with sharp scissors.